ShaunakSensarma/Youtube-Transcript-Summarizer/README.md

 **High-Level Approach**

-• Get transcripts/subtitles for a given YouTube video Id using a Python API.
+• Get transcripts/subtitles for a given YouTube video Id using a Python API.<br>
 • Perform text summarization on obtained transcripts using HuggingFace transformers.
 • Build a Flask backend REST API to expose the summarization service to the client.
 • Develop a chrome extension which will utilize the backend API to display summarized text to the user.